 - 10 – Winter intercession

 - 60 – August intercession

 Month Day, Year

 Welcome to [Course Name and #].This course is designed to provide you with.......
 Class will begin on [Date of first class].
-Please explore online.pace.edu to gather some information about taking an online course.
-Blackboard is the software Pace uses to deliver its online classes.
-Each week you will log on to Blackboard to access lectures, notes, assignments, and the discussion board.
+Please explore Pace Online to gather some information about taking an online course.
+Brightspace, also known as Classes, is the software Pace uses to deliver its online classes.
+Each week you will log on to Classes to access lectures, notes, assignments, and the discussion board.